Managing Firmware Upgrades

 - To view older or newer change log notes, select Previous version or Next version from the change log notes window.

-Note: The firmware change log can also be viewed from the Schedule Upgrades tab; click on the firmware version links listed in the "Current firmware version" column.
+Note: The firmware change log can also be viewed from the Schedule Upgrades tab; by clicking firmware version links listed in the "Current firmware version" column.

 Managing Firmware as a Network Admin

-Firmware upgrades can be scheduled on a per-device type basis for each dashboard network.
-Follow the steps below to manage a network's firmware upgrades.
+You can schedule firmware upgrades per device type for each network.
+Follow the steps below to manage a network's firmware upgrades:

 - Navigate to Network-wide > Configure > General.